EDUCE-UBC/workshops_R/README.md

 * Use Git version control
 * Integrate version control with GitHub for both personal and group projects

-We recommend this workshop be given across 6 hours as 3 x 2 hour sessions.
+We recommend this workshop be given across 6 hours in 2-3 sessions.
 Participants with little to no prior experience should consider taking or reviewing our "Introduction to R" workshop prior to this series.

 ## Statistical models in R
 **Under development**